SunFlowerApart/HowToMakeHerFlower/language.md

 # Talk about sex

-To have better sex (to help bring a woman to orgasm) you should _talk_ about it.

-## Find your language to talk about sex
+## Find your language

 If you are having sex with someone, you need to talk to them about it.
 This sounds obvious, but too many couples never talk about sex beyond _do you want to do it?_ and _not now_.
 This is not enough.
-You need to be able to talk about the details of sexual acts in a descriptive, unambiguous manner.
+You need to be able to talk about the details of sexual acts in a descriptive, unambiguous, manner.

+This is often only really possible in the context of a long-term relationship and is another reason why one-night-stand sex are often disappointing from the sexual point-of-view.

 Do you want her to squeeze your penis while performing a blowjob or do you want to ask her if she would like a finger up her anus?
 Different couples find different languages.
-Some bristle at the medical _penis_ and _vagina_ and prefer the terms _cock_ and _pussy_;
-others feel just the opposite; yet a third category dislikes all of these and ends up inventing their endearing names for body parts. _None of this matters, what matters is that you find a set of terms and expressions that you are both comfortable with and use it_.
+Some bristle at the medical _penis_ and _vagina_ and prefer the terms _cock_ and _pussy_; others feel just the opposite; yet a third category dislikes all of these and ends up inventing their endearing names for body parts. _None of this matters, what matters is that you find a set of terms and expressions that you are both comfortable with and use it_.

 It may take a while for you to find the right set of terms.
 Depending on both your personalities, this may be best achieved by addressing it head-on (_do you prefer if I call it "pussy" or "vagina"?_), but it is often done by some exploration over time about which terms work best for both of you.
-This is another reason why one-night-stand sex tends to be disappointing.
+To help you work on this, there is the _Name this_ checklist at the end of the book.

 ## Talking about kinks